 There is a gentle dance we all perform when trying to enter our spouse’s family.
 No matter how nice your in-laws are, breaking into an already established family—with its own traditions, habits, and way of doing things—is difficult.
 One of the first touchy subjects to come up is whether to call your in-laws mom and dad.
 Some parents expect their sons- and daughters-in-law to call them mom and dad as a sign of respect.
 Others don’t care.
 Some sons- and daughters-in-law feel that the title mom and dad should be reserved for the people who raised you and watched you grow up—and no one else.

 Who’s right?
 Honestly, they all are.
-Calling someone mom and dad is a personal choice.
-It is up to you and your spouse to decide whether you want to call your in-laws mom and dad.
+Calling someone mom or dad is a personal choice.
+It is up to you and your spouse to decide how you want to address your in-laws.
 Frankly, people earn the title of parent and don’t just get it bestowed upon them, even if it seems that way sometimes.

 In the time leading up to your wedding and the first year of marriage, you will be establishing a deeper connection with your spouse and his or her family.
 That will be the period in which you decide how to refer to your in-laws and what kind of relationship you’ll have.
 Ideally, you’ll connect with one another based on your shared love of your spouse.
 Perhaps, this shared love will even keep your temper from flaring when you disagree with one another and will drive you to work out any differences you might have.

 A Second Mom and Dad